zrh231/liri-bot/README.md

 still working on being able to get specific results back.

-also still working on making a 'movie-this' command so the user would have to specify they want to search for a movie.
+Also still working on making a 'movie-this' command.

+To search a movie:
+node liri.js "movie name here"